John Hale (minister)

 John Hale (June 3, 1636 – May 15, 1700) was the Puritan pastor of Beverly, Massachusetts, and took part in the Salem witch trials in 1692.
 He was one of the most prominent and influential ministers associated with the witch trials, being noted as having initially supported the trials and then changing his mind and publishing a critique of them.

 His book, A Modest Enquiry Into the Nature of Witchcraft was published posthumously, two years after his death.
 The book provides an alternative Christian theory for what actually happened in Salem in 1692, with Hale theorizing that demons impersonated the accused and appeared in their forms to the afflicted.
-He most likely changed his views about those executed for "being witches" due to the fact that his own wife was accused as being a witch, though never prosecuted.
+It's a common misconception that he changed his views on the subject of witchcraft after his wife was accused.
+However, he was already showing signs of his different views in testimony he gave and other records from the trials.

 Biography

-John Hale was born on June 3, 1636, in Charlestown, Massachusetts.
-The oldest child of Robert Hale, a blacksmith, he was educated at Harvard College in Cambridge, Massachusetts, graduating in 1657.
+John Hale was born on June 3, 1636, in Charlestown, Massachusetts Bay Colony.
+The oldest child of Robert Hale, a blacksmith, he was educated at Harvard College in Cambridge, graduating in 1657.
 He began preaching in Bass-river-side, later called Beverly, about 1664, and was ordained as the first minister of the parish church there on September 20, 1667, when the congregation formally separated from Salem.
 He married his first wife, Rebecca Byly, on December 15, 1664, and she died April 13, 1683, at the age of 45.

-As a child, Hale had witnessed the execution of Margaret Jones, the first of 15 people to be executed for witchcraft in New England, between 1648–1663.
+As a child, Hale had witnessed the execution of Margaret Jones, one of the first of 15 people to be executed for witchcraft in New England and the first to be executed in Massachusetts, between 1647 and 1663.
 He was present at the examinations and trials of various people who were accused of witchcraft in the Salem witch trials of 1692, and supported the work of the court.
 However, on November 14, 1692, 17-year-old Mary Herrick accused his second wife, Sarah Noyes Hale, and the ghost of executed Mary Eastey of afflicting her, but his wife was never formally charged or arrested.
 A later commentator on the trials, Charles Upham suggests that this accusation was one that helped turn public opinion to end the prosecutions, and spurred Hale's willingness to reconsider his support of the trials.

 After the trials, Sarah died and Hale began writing his book "A Modest Inquiry into the Nature of Witchcraft", in which he suggested the fear of witchcraft was so great that it impaired the judgment of everyone involved in the trials, possibly resulting in the death of innocent people.
 Hale died at the age of 63 in 1700, and the book was published two years later.